cambiatus/backend/.github/contributing.md

     1. Summary of the issue being solved.
 Ideally a link to the issue that's being solved.
     2. How is the issue being solved.
     3. How can we verify the solution.
-2. Prior to creating a PR ensure there are no merge conflicts.
+2. Prior to creating a PR ensure there are no merge conflicts (for draft and [WIP] PR this is temporarily omitted).
 3. Once a pull request is sent, we will assign a member to review your PR.
 4. A reviewer will check and verify the changes purposed by the PR.
 He/she will look for the following items:
     1. CI/CD workflow passes all test.